jazzband/django-analytical/docs/services/clickmap.rst

 =============

-Before you can use the Clickmap integration, you must first set your Clickmap Tracker Code ID.
+Before you can use the Clickmap integration, you must first set your Clickmap Tracker ID.
 If you don't have a Clickmap account yet, `sign up`_ to get your Tracker ID.

 .. _`sign up`: http://www.getclickmap.com/